 - Takes time: Inbound marketing is a front-heavy marketing strategy that aims for steady, long-term results.

-To get the inbound marketing machine to work, you need to set up processes, goals, and software, build relationships with potential customers to earn their trust, establish your brand as an industry authority, and write high-quality content, which also takes time to climb in search engine results.
+To get the inbound marketing machine to work, you need to set up processes, goals, and software, build relationships with potential customers to earn their trust, establish your brand as an industry authority, and write high-quality content.

 - Requires a high degree of expertise: Inbound strategies like search engine optimization or web design are complex disciplines that take years to master.